 To ensure that credit will be accepted, students pursuing a degree program at OKWU will need prior approval from their Academic Advisor and the Registrar for any courses taken at another institution after entering OKWU.
-Request for Approval of Transfer Course Forms are available on the Registrar's Office website at www.okwu.edu/registrar.
+Request for Approval of Transfer Course Forms are available through the Academic Advisor.